Evalle/pytranslate/README.md

 # pytranslate

-**Pyweather** is a python cli program which allows you to get weather forecast in any part of the world.
-It uses forecast.io API and it's very accurate.
+**pytranlate* is a python cli program which allows you to translale words and sentencies from russian rto english and vice verse.
+It uses Yandex translator API and it's very accurate.

 ##Instructions